ajvincent/es-membrane/README.md

   * .ownsHandler(handler)
 * The Membrane's prototype also manages access to ProxyMapping instances, which as we stated above match proxies to original values in an one-to-one relationship.
   * .hasProxyForValue(field, value)
+  * .convertArgumentToProxy(originHandler, targetHandler, arg, options)
   * .getMembraneValue(field, value) _(private method)_
   * .getMembraneProxy(field, value) _(private method)_
   * .buildMapping(field, value, options) _(private method)_
   * .wrapArgumentByHandler(handler, arg, options) _(private method)_
   * .wrapArgumentByProxyMapping(mapping, arg, options) _(private method)_
-  * .convertArgumentToProxy(originHandler, targetHandler, arg, options)
   * .wrapDescriptor(originField, targetField, desc) _(private method)_
 * The Membrane also maintains a WeakMap(object or proxy -> ProxyMapping) member.
-* Each ObjectGraphHandler is a [handler for a Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and [ProxyHandler](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler) implementing all the traps.
+* Each ObjectGraphHandler is a [handler for a Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler) implementing all the traps.
   * For simple operations that don't need a Membrane, such as .isExtensible(), the handler forwards the request directly to [Reflect](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect), which also implements the Proxy handler traps.
   * (An exception to this rule is the .has() trap, which uses this.getOwnPropertyDescriptor and this.getPrototypeOf to walk the prototype chain, without the .has trap itself crossing the object graph's borders.)
   * When getting a property descriptor from a proxy by the property name, there are several steps: